 Simple 10 Ingredients

-1 lb of pork shoulder chopped into 1 in cubes
+1 lb. pork shoulder, chopped into 1 in cubes

-8 cups of chicken broth or broth of your choice
+8 cups chicken broth or broth of your choice

 1 large yellow onion